derat/nup/README.md

 ## Deploying

-To deploy the App Engine app (as defined in [app.yaml](./app.yaml)) and delete old, non-serving versions, run the `deploy.sh` script.
+To deploy the App Engine app (as defined in [app.yaml](./app.yaml)) and delete old, non-serving versions, run the `build/deploy.sh` script.

 Note that App Engine often continues serving stale versions of static files for 10 minutes or more after deploying.
 I think that [this has been broken for a